Should I Become a Zoo Veterinarian?

 Step 1: Get an Undergraduate Education

-It's not necessary, but the majority of students have earned a bachelor's degree prior to starting veterinary school.
-Students may select any undergraduate major in preparation for veterinary school providing they complete all the classes necessary for admittance to a veterinary program.
+Aspiring veterinarians need undergraduate training before entering veterinary school.
+Veterinary programs generally require students to have already completed such subjects as anatomy, animal science, biology, chemistry, physiology, and zoology.
+Students may select any undergraduate major in preparation for veterinary school, provided they complete all the classes necessary for admittance to a veterinary program.
 While no specific major is required, biology may be a good undergraduate choice for aspiring veterinarians.

-Step 2: Earn a DVM degree
+Step 2: Earn a Doctor of Veterinary Medicine degree

 Step 3: Obtain a State License